Coming Up (song): Background

 In a Rolling Stone interview, McCartney explained how the song came about:

-John Lennon described "Coming Up" as "a good piece of work" and it prompted him to return to recording in 1980.
-After hearing it on the radio for the first time, Lennon reportedly stated “Fuck a pig!
-It’s Paul!”
-Lennon later stated his preference for the studio version over the live version that was released as a single: "I thought that Coming Up was great and I like the freak version that he made in his barn better than that live Glasgow one.
+John Lennon, who was in the Beatles with McCartney, described "Coming Up" as "a good piece of work", and it prompted him to return to recording in 1980.
+Lennon later stated his preference for the studio version over the live version that was released as a single: "I thought that 'Coming Up' was great and I like the freak version that he made in his barn better than that live Glasgow one.
 If I'd have been with him I would've said 'that's the one' too.
 And I thought that the record company had a nerve changing it round on him, and I know what they mean, they want to hear the real guy singing, but I like the freaky one."

+Critical reception

 Cash Box called it an "unusually produced but cute track".
 Record World said that "electronic keyboards, a dance beat and Paul's pop vocals give the contemporary sound."
+Writing for Stereogum, Tom Breihan thought the song was "a weird demo" and "a clumsy attempt to play catchup to the Talking Heads".
+He gave the B-side a 5/10, stating that the live horns and vocals were an improvement but the performance was too restrained.

 Live version

 A live version of the song was recorded in Glasgow, Scotland, on 17 December 1979 by Wings during their tour of the UK.
-An edited version from the performance was included as one of two songs on the B-side; the other song on the B-side was "Lunchbox/Odd Sox", a Wings song that dated back to Venus and Mars.
+An edited version from the performance was included as one of two songs on the B-side; the other song on the B-side was "Lunchbox/Odd Sox", a Wings song that dated back to Venus and Mars (1975).
 Both songs were credited to Paul McCartney and Wings.

-Columbia Records wanted to put the live version on McCartney II but McCartney resisted the change, wanting to keep it a solo album.
+Columbia Records wanted to put the live version on McCartney II but McCartney resisted the change, wanting to keep it a solo studio album.
 Instead, a one-sided 7" white-label promotional copy of the Wings version was included with the album in North America.

 "Coming Up (Live at Glasgow)" has since appeared on the US versions of the McCartney compilations All the Best!
 (1987) and Wingspan: Hits and History (2001), while the solo studio version is included on UK and international releases.

 The full length version of the song with an additional verse from the 1979 Glasgow show was finally released as bonus track on the Paul McCartney Archive Collection reissue of McCartney II in 2011.

-A different live Wings recording of "Coming Up" appears on the album Concerts for the People of Kampuchea, also recorded in 1979.
+A different live Wings recording of "Coming Up" appears on the album Concerts for the People of Kampuchea (1981), also recorded in 1979.